TabakM/CameraTrapDetectoR/README.md

 If this works, return to [Step 3](#step-3-load-this-library).
 If it does not, proceed with installation from source.

 ## Download CameraTrapDetectoR
-This [link](https://github.com/TabakM/CameraTrapDetectoR/raw/main/CameraTrapDetectoR_0.0.3.zip) holds the latest version of the package.
+This [link](https://github.com/TabakM/CameraTrapDetectoR/blob/main/CameraTrapDetectoR_0.1.0.zip) holds the latest version of the package.
 DO NOT unzip this folder.

 ## Install dependencies
 Copy this code and paste it into your console.
 It will install all necessary R packages
 ```
 install_dependencies <-function(packages=c('torchvision', 'torch', 'magick',
                                            'shiny', 'shinyFiles', 'shinyBS',
-                                           'shinyjs', 'rappdirs', 'fs')) {
+                                           'shinyjs', 'rappdirs', 'fs', 'sf',
+					   'operators', 'torchvisionlib')) {
   cat(paste0("checking package installation on this computer"))
   libs<-unlist(list(packages))
   req<-unlist(lapply(libs,require,character.only=TRUE))